-First–Here’s Why You Need to Exercise
+Why You Need to Exercise

 Medical Daily details what happens to your body over time after hours, days, weeks, months, and years of sitting, sitting, sitting.
 Constant sitting affects your posture which, in turn, inhibits your lungs from expanding.
 Incomplete expansion means ineffective breathing which ultimately means insufficient oxygen getting into your body.
-Additionally, circulation slows down when you’re not moving, so less of your oxygen-depleted bloodstream gets distributed throughout your body to organs and tissue.
+Additionally, circulation slows down when you’re not moving, so less of your oxygen-depleted blood gets distributed throughout your body to organs and tissue.
 All of that results in poor physical health as well as diminished mental performance.
 Plus, people with sedentary lifestyles don’t tend to reduce their caloric intake to compensate for the calories they’re not using.
 Naturally, that results in weight gain which increases health risks and aggravates the ones already present.

 The answer is as simple as it is obvious: if sitting is killing you, getting active will save your life.
 In an effort to do the bare minimum of activity that is required to remain somewhat healthy and possibly lose weight, many constantly ask the question, “How much exercise do I really need?”
 Thrilled that people are even considering activity as an alternative lifestyle, the government published guidelines that give general recommendations for various age groups.
 Healthy adults, for instance, are advised to get 75 to 90 minutes of moderate to intense physical activity each week, along with at least two sessions of resistance training.
 The unfortunate fact is, however, that advice won’t necessarily work for everyone.
-Some jobs require more sitting and less activity than others, so logically some people may require more movement to offset the negative effects of their extra-sedentary lifestyle.
+Some jobs require more sitting and less activity than others so, logically, some people may require more movement to offset the negative effects of their extra-sedentary lifestyle.

 A Winning Formula